Tips and Strategies to Win at Powerball

 We are not ones to look for get rich quick schemes, so we don't play lotto or those kind of games very often but we have to admit the potential pay off on Powerball makes it an attractive gamble with our lunch money. $500 million dollars or more would allow us to focus on BDSC 24/7, and the whole staff is excited at the idea of driving Lamborghini's to work.
 So we started researching for secrets on how to pick those winning numbers.

 Powerball tickets are sold in 44 states, as well as Washington, D.C., the U.S. Virgin Islands, and Puerto Rico.
 The only states where tickets aren’t sold are Alabama, Alaska, Hawaii, Mississippi, Nevada and Utah.
-Ticket sales usually stop at least 59 minutes before the drawing so get there early when the payout is big.
+When the payout is big, tons of tickets are sold and since sales usually stop at least 59 minutes before the drawing, lines sometimes form close to the cutoff time.

-First, we came across some pointers from Richard Lustig, who is a 7 time Lotto winner.
+To up our chances of a payout, we did some research on the methods used by previous winners.
+First, we came across some pointers from Richard Lustig who is a 7 time Lotto winner.
 Though it's not Powerball, we thought the information might relate.
-Anyone who has won seven times has to have developed a system.
-Richard shared his insights, and he doesn't believe in luck, on Good Morning America.
+Anyone who has won seven times at any sort of gambling type game has to have developed a system.
+Richard has, and shared his insights.
+He doesn't believe in luck, on Good Morning America.
 His advice is as follows: